douglashill/KeyboardKit/README.md

 ## Requirements

-The framework deployment target is iOS 11.0.
-However at this early stage the project has only been tested on iOS 13.
+KeyboardKit supports from iOS 11.0 onwards.
 The latest Xcode 11.x is required.

 KeyboardKit is written in Swift with a very small amount of Objective-C.

+Both Swift and Objective-C apps are supported.
+Since KeyboardKit uses Swift, it’s not possible subclass KeyboardKit classes from Objective-C. However all other features of KeyboardKit are available to Objective-C apps.

 ## Installation